ledyba/Minobi/README.md

 ### Viewer

-#### pageenter
+#### pageenter / finish

-This event will be fired when a user enter pages.
+This event will be fired when a user enters pages or finishes reading book.
 The 'pages' argument is a list of page numbers, and it may consist of more than one page numbers, since Minobi displays more than one pages in the screen if applicable.

 ```js
 var chapter = {/* page catalog in json */}/